-The results of the analysis showed that the most material impact on the SCR would arise from a natural catastrophe event affecting the UK and Europe.
-The analysis undertaken indicates TRL is strongly capitalised and it would take an extreme event (in excess of 1-in-200) to breach the SCR.
+The results of the analysis showed that in 2017, the most material impact on the SCR continues to arise from a natural catastrophe event affecting the UK and Europe.
+The analysis undertaken indicates TRL remains strongly capitalised and it would take an extreme event (in excess of 1-in-200) to breach the SCR.
 TRL's underwriting risk profile is therefore resilient to severe shocks and is within the Board approved risk appetite.